CA-G12/AliShbair-Reddit/README.md

 - User can view their own profiles as well as any other person's profiles

-- User don't need to be logged in to view the website, however you need to be logged in to post, comment, upvote...etc.
+- User don't need to be logged in to view the website, however you need to be logged in to post, comment, upvote, downvote...etc.

 - User should see all posts on the home page, ranked in descending order by votes